drehak/pandoc-to-markdown/README.md

  [3]: https://www.cstug.cz/bulletin/pdf/2021-1-4.pdf#page=85
  [4]: https://translate.google.com/translate?sl=auto&tl=en&u=https://www.fi.muni.cz/~xnovot32/bulletin/2021-1-4/06-rehak-pandoc/&client=webapp

-To typeset the example documents, execute the following command on a system with an up-to-date installation of TeX Live and Pandoc:
+To typeset the example documents, execute the following commands on a system with an up-to-date installation of TeX Live and Pandoc:

+    $ cd examples
     $ make examples

 Alternatively, you can use [the witiko/markdown Docker image][5], which includes both TeX Live and Pandoc:

     $ docker run --rm -it -v "$PWD":/workdir -w /workdir witiko/markdown \
-    > latexmk -shell-escape -pdf example-man-pandoc.tex
+    > latexmk -shell-escape -pdf examples/example-man-pandoc.tex

  [5]: https://hub.docker.com/r/witiko/markdown/tags

-See `files/` for the example documents.
+See `examples/` for the example documents.

 The development of this package has been funded by the research project [MUNI/33/1784/2020 (Extension of the input formats of the Markdown tool)][6]